GoncaloPT/airwatch_socket_workaround/README.md

 ## Current status
 In development
 ## TODO
-- provide simple Service example using custom HttpClient
+- <s>provide simple example using custom HttpClient</s>
+- prepare for publishing
 - add examples for websocket
 - add example for multipart post
-- prepare for publishing

 ## How to use it?
 Example provides 3 basic use cases:
 - HTTP GET